-Student: (printed) ID#
+Student: ID#

 (printed)

 DATE:

 (signature)

 Chair: Professor DATE:

 (printed)

 (signature)

+Member: Professor (printed) DATE:

 (signature)

-Mambar Professor DATE:

-Wiember: 1 10108801 (printed) DATE:

-(signature)

-(signature)

-Member: Professor (printed) DATE:
+Member: Professor DATE:

-(
+(printed)

 (signature)

 Concentration:

 Supporting field:

 THE PH.D.
 CANDIDACY PROCESS

 The Comprehensive Examination:

 The doctoral comprehensive examination encompasses both the departmental concentration and the additional 12 hours of related material reflected in a reading list developed by the student in consultation with the Committee on Studies.
 The examination consists of three parts, which will be completed within a one-month period: